 Relax On The Backwaters

-Kerala is a land immersed in traditions, heritage and culture.
-To learn the beautiful and experience Kerala in its true essence you need to visit the age-old monuments, temples, churches, museums and famous landmarks in the state.
-Visit the richest religious centre in Kerala, the Padmanabhaswamy temple in the Trivandrum, the capital of the state.
-Visit the glorious abode of Lord Krishna, Guruyavoor Temple and see the amazing craftsmanship of the great builders from the history.
-To enjoy the traditional architecture you may visit the Padmanabhapuram palace in Trivandrum, Koyikkal Palace in Trivandrum, Krishnapuram Palace in Kayamkulam, Mattancherry Place in Kochi, Hill Place in Kochi, etc. All these royal abodes are now open to tourist as museums that hold artefacts that scream traditions of Kerala.
+Kerala is a land immersed in traditions, heritage, and culture.
+To learn the beautiful and experience Kerala in its true essence you need to visit the age-old monuments, temples, churches, museums, and famous landmarks in the state.
+Visit the richest religious center in Kerala, the Padmanabhaswamy temple in the Thiruvananthapuram, the capital of the state.
+Visit the glorious abode of Lord Krishna, Guruyavoor Temple, and see the amazing craftsmanship of the great builders from the history.
+To enjoy the traditional architecture you may visit the Padmanabhapuram palace in Thiruvananthapuram, Koyikkal Palace in Thiruvananthapuram, Krishnapuram Palace in Kayamkulam, Mattancherry Place in Kochi, Hill Place in Kochi, etc. All these royal abodes are now open to tourists as museums that hold artifacts that scream traditions of Kerala.
 Feel the impact of the British rule by visiting these monuments built the British.
-Anjengo Fort build by the British in Trivandrum as their main trading station, Bekal Fort situated at the backdrop of Arabian sea is another unique structure and the Thalaserry Fort build a military base for the British.
+Anjengo Fort build by the British in Thiruvananthapuram as their main trading station, Bekal Fort situated at the backdrop of the Arabian sea is another unique structure and the Thalaserry Fort build a military base for the British.

-Make your next vacation a life long memory by booking Kerala tour packages with Funday Holiday.
+Make your next vacation a life long memory by booking Kerala Package Tour s with Funday Holiday.